 Extending your trip

 You could easily combine this trip with our main backpacking route for Southeast Asia or sections of it.
 You could for example do this instead of travelling from Bangkok to Chiang Mai through Thailand.

-If you like being away from the tourist crowds then our Indonesia route may also appeal as it features a few more destinations which aren’t so popular and by going further off route, you can really discover the real Indonesia.
+If you like being away from the hordes of tourists and backpackers then our Indonesia route may also appeal as it features a few more destinations which aren’t so popular and it’s easier to get off the beaten track there.

-As for Myanmar itself, this route covers all its main sites of interest.
-Some of the other areas have travel restrictions in place so it’s not always the best country to go off the beaten track but if you like a challenge then there’s usually a way.
+As for Myanmar itself, this route covers all its major points of interest.
+Some of the other areas have travel restrictions in place (and many guesthouses and hotels do not accept foreign guests) so it’s not always the best country to go off exploring random areas.

 Heading West, Myanmar is a good link between doing some travelling in Southeast Asia and India.
 Check out our backpacking route for India for some inspiration.

 Budget Accommodation in Myanmar

 Many of the budget places have no online presence with the internet still not great in the country.
 Certainly outside of Yangon, booking online isn’t really a necessity or even a wise idea here.
 Small backpacker areas are developing with a few budget options but expect to pay slightly more for a bed here than in other parts of Southeast Asia.
 Luckily transport is very cheap despite the large distances so it balances out to be roughly as affordable as Thailand for example.

 Only people from other countries in the region can visit Myanmar without a visa.
 E-visas and ‘Visa on arrival’ are now available for almost everyone else and has made visiting the country that little bit easier.
 There is some handy info on the visa policy of Myanmar here with $50 the cost at the time of research (not included in the budgets at the top).
 This goes straight in the government coffers, which only adds to the ethical dilemma.